-Center Parcs generated 41.6%, 41.5% and 40.6% of its total revenue from on-site spend in the financial years 2015, 2016 and 2017, respectively.
-Center Parcs' on-site revenue grew at a CAGR of 5.5% from financial year 2015 to financial year 2017.
+Center Parcs generated 41.5%, 40.6% and 40.3% of its total revenue from on-site spend in the financial years 2016, 2017 and 2018, respectively.
+Center Parcs' on-site revenue grew at a CAGR of 2.7% from financial year 2016 to financial year 2018.
 As Center Parcs' guests typically remain on-site for the duration of their stay, Center Parcs believes that there are opportunities to grow on-site spend further.
-For example, Center Parcs has continued to develop a programme of enhanced differentiation in pricing where prices of various offerings are expected to become flexible across villages or seasons to more accurately reflect guest demand.
+For example, Center Parcs has continued to develop a programme of enhanced differentiation in pricing where prices of various offerings are expected to become flexible across seasons, days of the week and times of day to more accurately reflect guest demand.

 Center Parcs has franchise, licensing and concession agreements with various providers, such as Starbucks, Casual Dining Group (whose offering includes Café Rouge, Las Iguanas and Bella Italia) and SSP (whose offering includes gastro pubs and fast food outlets).
 These concession partners enable guests to benefit from high street brand offerings and Center Parcs to increase profitability through increased on-site spend.
 Center Parcs reviews these agreements periodically to ensure that they remain economically attractive and meet its guests' requirements.
-Center Parcs believes that there is also an opportunity to increase revenue from its outside guests, especially through its Aqua Sana spa facilities, which Center Parcs continues to upgrade and expand.
+Center Parcs believes that there is also an opportunity to increase revenue from its day visitor guests, especially through its Aqua Sana spa facilities, which Center Parcs continues to upgrade and expand.